ColorblindAdam/ChatGPTPrompts/Tweets In  your style.md

 ***A Prompt to have ChatGPT write tweets with your writing style**

-Use this prompt if you are exhausted coming up with tweets.
+Use this prompt if you are exhausted from coming up with tweets.
-I tested and used this prompt to create tweets on a variety of topics.
+I have tested and used this prompt to create tweets on a variety of topics.
-You may want to tweak them slightly to be sure they align with your social media message.
+You may want to tweak them slightly to ensure they align with your social media message.
-The more information you use the better it creates the tweets in my opinion.
+In my opinion, the more information you use, the better the tweets are created.

 ***Copy and Paste the prompt below into a new ChatGPT window.***